DANIEL M. KOPPELMAN

 “Applied Piano.”
 Private piano lessons.

-“Independent Study.”
-Advanced digital audio, multimedia, and jazz projects.
+"Independent Study."
+Advanced digital audio, multimedia, analysis, and jazz projects.

 Courses taught:

 “Seminar in Analysis: Twentieth-Century Music.”
-Written and aural analysis of 20th-Century works.
+Written and aural analysis of a variety of 20th-century works.

 “Introduction to Twentieth-Century Compositional Styles and Techniques.”
-Exploring composition through listening and writing.
+Exploration of significant trends in contemporary composition through listening and writing.

 “Applied Piano.”
 Private piano lessons (classical and jazz).